Simo Häyhä: In popular culture

 Swedish heavy metal band Sabaton composed the song "White Death" in honor of Häyhä, which was released in 2010 on their album Coat of Arms.
 Scottish black/thrash metal band Achren's three-song The White Death EP from 2014 is dedicated entirely to Häyhä, right down to the cover art.
-Japanese metal band To Mega Therion has made a song called Simo Hayha, which appears on the 2015 Yog = Sothoth album.
+Japanese metal band To Mega Therion has made a song called "Simo Hayha", which appears on the 2015 Yog = Sothoth album.

 In 2011, Philip Kaufman began filming HBO's Hemingway & Gellhorn (first airdate 28 May 2012), which features Martha Gellhorn (played by Nicole Kidman) reporting from Finland during the Winter War.
 In this section, Steven Wiig portrays Häyhä, leading a group of Finnish soldiers to shelter.

-A film about Häyhä called The White Death has been planned since 2017.
-The film is directed by David McElroy and written by James Poirier.
+A film about Häyhä called The White Death, directed by David McElroy and written by James Poirier, has also been planned since 2017, but the progress of this production has remained unclear.
+In 2025, it was announced that director and screenwriter Toni Kurkimäki was working on a film about Häyhä, simply titled Häyhä, and Jarkko Lahti was cast as the title character.

+According to Jalmari Helander, who wrote and directed the script for the 2022 action film Sisu, the film is partly inspired by Häyhä's legendary reputation.

 American author Arna Bontemps Hemenway has written a short story about Häyhä, called "Wolves of Karelia", which was published in the August 2019 issue of The Atlantic magazine.
+Häyhä also appears in the 2024 novel Les Guerriers de l'hiver by Olivier Norek.

 Häyhä's story has been adapted in two manga, in one called The White Witch (白い魔女, Shiroi Majo) by Nagakawa Naruki, the main character is named Simo Häyhä, but is female.
 He also appears in the manga Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui, in which he is depicted as a fighter for humanity.